masikol/preprocess16S/README.md

 Crosstalks detection:

-  -r (--primers) -- FASTA file, where primers sequences are stored
-      (one line per sequence).
+* -r (--primers) -- FASTA file, where primers sequences are stored (one line per sequence).
       Illumina V3-V4 primer sequences are used by default.

   -x (--threshold) -- threshold value used in crosstalks detection;
       Real number from 0 to 1.
 Default: 0.52.
+      See "Algorithm details" section below for details.

   -s (--max-offset) -- maximum offset used in crosstalks detection;
       Integer > 0.
 Default: 2.
+      See "Algorithm details" section below for details.

   -с (--cut-off-primers) [0, 1].
 0 -- keep primers, 1 -- cut them off.
       Default -- 1.